learnlatex/learnlatex.github.io/en/lesson-03.md

 ## Exercise

+Experiment with the on-line editing and typesetting system; click the button to typeset the content, then edit it in the webpage and re-typeset it.

 Try adding text to your first document, typesetting and seeing the changes in your PDF.
 Make some different paragraphs and add variable spaces.
 Explore how your editor works: click on your source and find how to go to the same line  in